Documents to be submitted

 - Cooperation confirmation from the German partner(s) must be written on a form from the partner university.
 The cooperation confirmation must be signed by the German partner.
 Initially cooperation confirmation may be without original signature of the German partner.
 If the project will be confirmed, the cooperation confirmation must be handed in with the original signature of the German partner.

-- All required documents have to be submitted, at the latest, until the end of the deadline for applications in the project application portal until 11:59 PM (time zone of the Baltic States).
+- All required documents have to be submitted, at the latest, by the end of the deadline for applications in the project application portal by 11:59 PM (time zone of the Baltic States).

 - Incomplete applications will not be evaluated.